giovannibriones/ad-scenario-simulation/README.md

 <h2> In Conclusion </h2>

 <p>
-In summary, Active Directory is crucial for managing user accounts and network resources.
-The scenarios provided cover common IT help desk tasks, such as creating user accounts, resetting passwords, updating group memberships, and handling account deactivation.
-These scenarios serve as practical exercises for training IT personnel and highlight the importance of Active Directory in maintaining a secure and organized digital environment. </p>
+In summary, Active Directory is essential for managing user accounts and network resources.
+The situations provided cover common IT help desk tasks, such as creating user accounts, resetting passwords, updating group memberships, and handling account deactivation.
+These situations serve as practical exercises for training IT personnel and highlight the importance of Active Directory in maintaining a secure and organized digital environment. </p>